I set up my Twitter account way back in 2008. Sounds almost primitive now.

 Free speech is being weaponised and used against the opponents of this Big Reset.

 The current clash between the Government of India and Twitter is the manifestation of the same politics.
-For the GoI to ask social media platforms to is how things should be done in the age of cyber/info and a possible bio-warfare.
+For the GoI to ask social media platforms to comply with regulations is how things should be done in the age of cyber/info and a possible bio-warfare.
 It’s common sense.